-\ The terms Proportionate Gross Debt, Proportionate cash and cash equivalents, Proportionate EBITDA and Proportionate net debt to proportionate EBITDA do not represent any such terms as might be included in any financing documentation of the EPIF Group.
+Proportionate Gross Debt Less: Proportionate cash and cash equivalents Proportionate net debt represent any such terms as might be included in any financing documentation of the EPIF Group.
 Proportionate values are calculated as values reported by individual companies (incl. eliminations and consolidation adjustments) multiplied by effective shareholding of the Company in them.
-In 2020 proportionate EBITDA neglects pro-forma EBITDA impacts from disposal of BERT and Pražská teplárenská, a.s. and their subsidiaries
+In 2020 proportionate EBITDA neglects pro-forma EBITDA impacts from disposal of BERT and Pražská teplárenská, a.s. and their subsidiaries.